ArchipelagoMW/Archipelago/worlds/mmbn3/docs/en_MegaMan Battle Network 3.md

 ## When the player receives an item, what happens?

-Whenever you have an item pending, the next time you are not in a battle, menu, or dialog box, you will receive a message on screen notifying you of the item and recipient, and the item will be added directly to your inventory.
+Whenever you have an item pending, the next time you are not in a battle, menu, or dialog box, you will receive a message on screen notifying you of the item and sender, and the item will be added directly to your inventory.